 A Regional Bus Service For All!

-Get where you want to go with Huron Shores Area Transit bus service!
-This affordable bus system is designed to provide residents with affordable transportation options within the region, connecting our local towns and villages and hamlets to one another and to Sarnia and London.
+Huron Shores Area Transit provides public transit to Bluewater, Kettle & Stony Point First Nation, Lambton Shores, North Middlesex and South Huron.
+The transit system is designed to provide residents with affordable bus service within the region, connecting our local towns and villages and hamlets to one another and to Sarnia, London, Goderich and Strathroy.

 Frequently Asked Questions